These Sweet and Spicy Noodles are an Asian-inspired, fast, easy weeknight dinner that can be ready and on the table in just 20 minutes!

 - Bring a large pot of water to a boil and cook noodles until al dente, approximately 6 minutes.

 - Meanwhile, prep your veggies / garnishes.
-In a small bowl mix soy sauce, hoisin, honey, chili garlic paste, and red pepper flakes.
+In a small bowl mix soy sauce, hoisin, honey, chili garlic sauce, and red pepper flakes.

 - A couple of minutes before the noodles are done, in a large saute pan, heat sesame oil over medium heat.
 Add garlic and cook for 30-60 seconds.
 Be sure it doesn't burn!
 Add sauce and stir.